 It became one of my marriage expectations.

-After I got married to Marcus, I thought that when we disagreed on something, the name-calling and hitting below the belt was normal.
+After I got married to Marcus, I thought that when we disagreed on something, the name-calling and insults were normal.
 Marcus never, not once, let his temper (he has one it just rarely comes out) get the best of him to the point of him calling me a name or belittling me.

 He would sometimes say, “I need you to stop talking to me and leave me alone before I say something we will both regret.”